-An outbound calls placed by an agent is identified as being from the queue rather than from the agent's personal extension (see "Placing calls from a queue vs. calling as user" on page 10-10).
+Agents can place outbound calls that are marked as being from the queue rather than their personal extension (see "Placing calls from a queue vs. calling as user" on page 5-10).
 For outbound queue calls, you can determine the Caller ID information that accompanies the call.
-The Caller ID information that you specify for the queue is used for outbound calls placed by any of the agents in the queue.

-- Caller ID information entered here will be overridden by any external Caller ID that is specified for the outbound trunk. - On trunk types other than ISDN, outbound Caller ID is always set by the phone company.
+- Caller ID information entered here will be overridden by any external Caller ID that is specified for the outbound trunk.
+For more about how Caller ID is specified in Wave, including the hierarchy of external Caller ID settings, see Chapter 16 in the Wave Global Administrator Guide. - On trunk types other than ISDN, outbound Caller ID is always set by the phone company.